Erith Playhouse: Closed for renovation

 The Playhouse closed in November 1972 for the work to begin.
 The finances for the rebuilding had been negotiated with the Borough Council generously providing an interest-free loan, but fund-raising efforts were still necessary.
 The members created a travelling music hall, which gave them an opportunity to keep performing, and brought in extra cash.
 It proved so popular that it continued for a number of years after the theatre re-opened.

-Between November 1972 and December 1973, a lot changed.
-The old outside buildings were demolished, new foundations were laid, and a large amount of new building work, including many front-of-house and backstage improvements, and a completely new frontage for the building, were soon in place.
-One part of the building which did not change, though, was the original Oxford cinema auditorium and the stage - the "heart" of the theatre was still intact.
+Between November 1972 and December 1973, the old outside buildings were demolished, new foundations were laid, and a large amount of new building work, including many front-of-house and backstage improvements, and a completely new frontage for the building, were built.
+The original Oxford cinema auditorium and the stage remained intact.

 Back to business

 The remodelled Playhouse was opened by the Mayor of Bexley, Councillor Turner, on 1 December 1973, for the public to view the new building.
 The first production on stage was Cinderella in January 1974.

-The theatre celebrated its 50th Anniversary in 1999, and continues to flourish to the present day, with a more secure future thanks to improved leasing arrangements.
+The theatre celebrated its 50th anniversary in 1999.

-In 2006, as part of the Erith Riverside Conservation Area Improvements Project, the frontage of the theatre has again been modernised, with new exterior lighting and an electronic marquee sign.
-Facilities for disabled patrons are also being improved.
+In 2006, as part of the Erith Riverside Conservation Area Improvements Project, the frontage of the theatre was modernised, with new exterior lighting and an electronic marquee sign.

-Erith Theatre Guild Ltd., which administers the theatre, is a charity, and all the proceeds from productions at the Playhouse are used to further improve the facilities at the theatre.
+Erith Theatre Guild Ltd, which administers the theatre, is a charity, and all the proceeds from productions at the Playhouse are used to further improve the facilities at the theatre.

 Features and traditions

 The theatre's present auditorium is still basically the original from cinema times, apart from the modifications noted above.
 It is slightly unusual because it is a little narrower at the front (previously the screen, now the stage and orchestra pit) than it is at the rear (where the audience enters), which is why rows in the front half of the theatre have one fewer seat than those towards the back.
 Also, half of Row "F" is missing to allow for the Fire Exit at the side of the auditorium.

 For many years the theatre did not have its own licensed bar, so some of the audience would visit one of the public houses either side of the theatre before shows and during the interval.
-In order that these ticket holders did not miss any of the show, the theatre's warning bells before curtain-up and after the interval are relayed to the bars in both public houses.
-Although the theatre now has its own licence to serve alcohol, this tradition still continues to this day.
+In order that these ticket holders did not miss any of the show, the theatre's warning bells before curtain-up and after the interval were relayed to the bars in both public houses.
+The theatre now has its own licence to serve alcohol and both public houses have changed usage (one to a restaurant, the other housing) so this system is no longer in operation.